Khumariyaan: Members

 5th Sept 1989.
-He is a father of one boy and a girl.
-He has 3 other siblings, 2 in Peshawar (Shahnawaz and Shahzad) and one in Dubai (Shahbaz).
+He is a father of one boy and two girls.
+He has 3 other siblings, 2 in Peshawar (Shahnawaz and Shahzad) and one in Canada (Shahbaz).

 Sparlay Rawail is an architect by profession with a degree from the National College of Arts and is also an artist.
 He first met with the three other band members at a concert for a random Jam session.
 Sparlay plays lead guitar and percussion.
 He is son of left-wing politician Ismat Shahjahan.

+Obaid Khan is the new addition to the band.
+He is the lead vocalist of the band and also plays steel string guitar.
+He has done his Majors in Anthropology from Quaid-i-Azam University Islamabad.
+He is the youngest member of the band and was officially announced as part of the band in the year 2024.